onefact/handbook.payless.health/pages/american-hospitals.md

 Next, check out this map:

-TODO(mictadiello,jaanli): Add map
+{% maps
+   src="cms_hospital_info.html" /%}

-This map shows every hospital in each in California as defined by the federal government using this data: https://data.cms.gov/provider-data/dataset/xubh-q36u.
+This map shows every hospital in each in California and the rest of the country as defined by the federal government using this data: https://data.cms.gov/provider-data/dataset/xubh-q36u.

-The map is color-coded by hospital quality metrics released by the State of California.
+The map includes metrics of hospital quality released by the federal government, so you can see the quality of care in your community and use these metrics to inform decision-making.

-Green means the hospital is in the top 10% of hospitals in the state.

-Yellow means the hospital is in the top 25% of hospitals in the state.

-Red means the hospital is in the bottom 25% of hospitals in the state.

 The map is interactive.
-You can click on a hospital to see more information about it.
+You can click on a hospital to see more information about it, such as these quality metrics.

-This data is available for download here: https://data.chhs.ca.gov/dataset/california-hospital-inpatient-mortality-rates-and-quality-ratings and is released by the California Health and Human Services Agency whose goals are to "spark innovation, promote research and economic opportunities, engage public participation in government, increase transparency, and inform decision-making."

-This map can enable you to:

-* see the quality of care in your community, as determined by the State of California.

 We are working on adding pricing information from hospitals to better help you make decisions that affect your health or the health of those around you.

-Learn how to improve existing guidance material in the Help Pages or create new guidance material Apply skills gained from our work in education and AI to improve the product and service Share stories based on the data through journalism, policymaking, research, or grassroots organizing

-## In the upcoming days

-Schedule time in your calendar to review this page and decide whether or not you want to take actions in this reference page, big or small.

-##
+For now, we have 4000+ hospitals` price sheets collected at https://data.payless.health/ which you can search by hospital CMS Certification Number (CCN, which you can look up here - https://data.cms.gov/tools/medicare-inpatient-hospital-look-up-tool).

 ## Share these resources

-Feel free to send this
+Feel free to send this page to friends and family or other viewers of the film!

 ## Contribute to the Help Pages